-What causes limescale in kettle
+What causes limescale in the kettle

 Hard water naturally has excess minerals like calcium and magnesium in the water.
-This hard water is created from rain water passing through the normal filtration process as it joins the water table passing through things like limestone and other hard minerals.
-These minerals when boiled can coat the bottom of your kettle where the heating element heats the water.
+This hard water is created from rainwater passing through the normal filtration process as it joins the water table passing through things like limestone and other hard minerals.
+These minerals, when boiled, can coat the bottom of your kettle where the heating element heats the water.

-Luckily, removing hard water buildup in a kettle is really easy and you can do it naturally in a few different ways.
+Luckily, removing hard water buildup in a kettle is really easy, and you can do it naturally in a few different ways.

 How to clean your electric kettle with vinegar

 The easiest way to remove calcium buildup in your kettle is by using a half-and-half mixture of vinegar and water.
 It’s a natural way to clean and descale an electric kettle, and it’s super easy to do.
 It’s a great thing to add to your kitchen cleaning checklist.